Deez Nuts (band): This One's for You and Bout It! (2010–present)

 Deez Nuts released their second studio album, This One's for You, on 21 May 2010 (in Australia).
 It was recorded by Roman Koester of the Red Shore at Complex Studios in April 2010, and frontman Peters stated that it only took him two weeks to write.
 The album features appearances by several guest vocalists, including Oli Sykes of Bring Me the Horizon on the song "If You Don't Know Now You Know".
 This One's for You was followed by Deez Nuts' third album, Bout It!, which was released in March 2013.
 Bout It! features guest appearances from a number of musicians and was produced by Shane Frisby (The Ghost Inside).
 It consists of 16 tracks, including the singles "Band of Brothers" and "Shot After Shot".

 In fall 2011, Deez Nuts went to the United States to open up for Bring Me the Horizon.
 Parkway Drive, Architects, On Broken Wings and Of Legends all played on the tour.

 In March 2014, bassist Jon Green decided to leave Deez Nuts to focus on his personal life.
 He was replaced by Sean Kennedy, who is one of the original members of the band as well as a long time member of I Killed the Prom Queen alongside JJ Peters.

 Deez Nuts next album, Word is Bond was released in 2015.

 Deez Nuts returned to the United States in fall 2015, supporting Stray from the Path and Comeback Kid on The Subliminal Criminals Tour.
 Being as an Ocean and Major League also joined up on the lineup.

 In 2017, Deez Nuts released their next album called Binge & Purgatory.

 Deez Nuts returned to the United States in summer 2018, playing on the entire Vans Warped Tour.
 They played alongside acts like The Amity Affliction, Phinehas, Simple Plan, Unearth, Motionless in White, Harm's Way, Dayseeker, Nekrogoblikon, Less Than Jake, Twiztid, Chelsea Grin and many others.

-Bass guitarist Sean Kennedy committed suicide aged 35 in February 2021.
+Bassist Sean Kennedy committed suicide in February 2021, he was 35 years old.